Worcester

 F0

-Boiler displays F0, internal fault, may be associated with sensor or PCB issues, boiler may lock out.
+Boiler displays F0, indicating an internal fault.
+This may be associated with sensor or PCB issues, and the boiler may lock out.

 General Internal Fault / Sensor Range Error